Manhattan Beach neighborhood of single-family homes and low-rise mixed-use buildings

 The Beachfront Pivot: Long-Term Luxury Leasing in R-1 Zones

-For investors holding R-1 beachfront assets—the high-value single-family homes that once anchored Manhattan Beach's STR market—the ordinance forces a wholesale strategy pivot.
+For investors holding R-1 beachfront assets (the high-value single-family homes that once anchored Manhattan Beach's STR market), the ordinance forces a wholesale strategy pivot.
 The long-term luxury lease market has absorbed much of this displaced inventory, with properties converting to annual leases since January 2024.
-Rental performance has been strong: beachfront homes in the Sand Section command strong monthly rates, while ocean-view properties in the Hill Section lease at competitive rates.
+Rental performance has been strong: beachfront homes in the Sand Section and ocean-view properties in the Hill Section command competitive monthly rates.

 The cap rate environment for R-1 luxury rentals has been affected by the STR prohibition.
 Properties that previously traded at higher cap rates (when STR income was capitalized into value) now transact at lower cap rates on long-term lease income, reflecting buyer confidence in the durability of luxury tenant demand and the relative safety of the regulatory environment post-ordinance.